Meet the AJC beta reading team

 Formal Qualifications: (Hons) in Political Studies, Diploma of Professional Writing and Editing (in progress at RMIT), short courses by Editors Victoria including structural editing.
 Member of the Institute of Professional Editors and the Australasian Medical Writers Association.

-Favourite Genres: Historical fiction, women’s stories, mysteries, drama.
+Genres I read: Historical fiction, women’s stories, mysteries, drama, YA, memoir.

 Are you an author?
 Yes.
 I write reports, grant applications and web content.
 Most of this is in the health field.
 I particularly enjoy translating complex medical information into plain English.
 Why refer to ‘unanticipated mortality events’ when you mean ‘sudden deaths’?